Online Nursing Programs in Maryland

 Entering the nursing field in the state of Maryland paves the way for students to play a vital role in the healthcare industry working as a certified nursing assistant (CNA), licensed practical nurse (LPN), registered nurse (RN), or advanced practice registered nurse (APRN).

-According to the Bureau of Labor Statistics, there are currently more than 53,000 RNs and more than 10,000 LPNs in the state.
+According to the Bureau of Labor Statistics, there are currently more than 51,000 RNs and nearly 9,000 LPNs in the state.
 Armed with degrees from accredited nursing programs in Maryland, nurses may choose to work in a broad range of settings, including hospitals, physician's offices, schools, clinics and public and government institutions.
 Nursing schools in Maryland can provide students with the hands-on experience they need to successfully prepare for their chosen career path.
 The Maryland Board of Nursing regulates the practice of RNs, LPNs, APRNs, CNAs, certified medication technicians and licensed direct entry midwives.

 How to Get Certified Nursing Assistant (CNA) Certification in Maryland